The variety of equipment used in bikepacking races means that the range of equipment costs is large, but estimates for reasonable options are given.

 The total cost for this category is therefore between nothing if your bike is already appropriately equipped up to over €300 if you change everything.

 The Tools & Spares that I recommend bringing are all small-value items that can add up.
 A minimal kit would cost about €100 (including pump, inner tubes, patches, multi-tool, brake pads, chain links, derailleur hanger, spokes, and oil).
 I bring a more extensive set of tools and a few more spares and the total value of my repair kit is over €200.

 It would be difficult to finish a bikepacking race in a competitive time without doing a reasonable amount of riding outside of daylight hours.
-Even if you don’t initially plan to ride much in the dark, you should have some decent Lights ready just in case.
+Even if you don’t initially plan to ride much in the dark, you should have a decent Headlights and other Active Lighting ready just in case.

 Having only battery-powered lights is the cheaper option.
 A decent pair of front and rear battery-powered lights that will provide enough light even when riding reasonably fast and have plenty of battery life can be bought for around €120.
 Cheaper options are available, but this is not something that I would try to save money on.
 Light failures are always possible, so it’s best to have some basic backup/supplementary lights, so the total cost could be €150.